tscheunemann/terraedit/README.md

  This tool can only edit players with "test" as their name currently.

- This tool can not edit armor or accessory slots currently.
+ This tool cannot edit armor or accessory slots currently.

- This tool can not edit player attributes such as health or mana currently.
+ This tool cannot edit player attributes such as health or mana currently.